 If so, you should check out the Nishang framework.

-It’s a collection of scripts and payloads that enables usage of PowerShell for offensive security, penetration testing and red teaming.
+It’s a collection of scripts and payloads that enables the usage of PowerShell for offensive security, penetration testing, and red teaming.

 Nishang is useful during all phases of penetration testing.